baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 ### Tags and type-directed elimination (Question 2)

-We believe there are two different aspects can be used to classify union types:
+We believe two different aspects can be used to classify union types:

 1) Are tags needed to build expressions in the language with union types?